abemscac/pies-doc/docs/react/the-basics-of-hooks.md

 }
 ```

 Like this, you can design your own system in a hook and reuse it in any component in your app.
-You can declare as many variables/functions in a hook as you want, update them as you wish, and only export (return) certain values.
-The return value does not have to be an object; you can return a number, an array, a function, or even nothing, it all depends on your design.
+In a hook, you can declare as many variables and functions as you want, update them as needed, and choose which values to export (return).
+The return value does not have to be an object; you can return a number, an array, a function, or even nothing, depending on your design.

 In React, there are many built-in hooks for us to use.
 You can either use them directly in your component, or use them to build your own hook.